 Sister notes that she likes “to bring about change in a system that will benefit people,” and her ability to influence at a fundamental level marked the second half of her life in ministry.
 She served for 10 years as Vice Chancellor in the Diocese of Oakland.
 She then directed personnel and ministry planning for the SND California Province, before becoming a member of the California Leadership Team.

-For the past 17 years, Sr. Barbara served as Chancellor of the Stockton Diocese, coordinating and implementing a number of programs that brought life and joy to the 36 parishes and 12 missions in the diocese.
+For 17 years, Sr. Barbara served as Chancellor of the Stockton Diocese, coordinating and implementing a number of programs that brought life and joy to the 36 parishes and 12 missions in the diocese.
 Along with many other responsibilities, Sr. Barbara was the diocesan point person for clergy, staff and parishioners who seek advice.
 She claims she didn’t have the wisdom of Solomon, just a good grasp of what’s needed and the resources available.
 An especially notable aspect of her service began in 2002, when she was asked to coordinate the diocese’s response to those victimized by clergy abuse, and she was inspired by the victims’ courage in facing deep pain.